 For the money, we think this is the best cat food.

-For those who only want to feed their cats the best of the best (and can afford it), the Orijen Six Fish Grain-Free Dry Cat Food is one of the best options you can choose.
+For those who only want to feed their cats the best of the best (and can afford it), the Orijen Six Fish Grain-Free Dry Cat Food is another one of the best options you can choose.
 This formula includes a lot of different fish.
 The first ingredient is whole Atlantic herring, but about 12 different fish products spread throughout the ingredient list – most of them are in the first few ingredients.
 This leads to high-quality cat food with high amounts of protein.
 In addition, most of the protein comes from meat, making it much higher quality than most other options.

 This kibble is also coated with freeze-dried liver, which can be helpful for picky cats.
 The liver makes the food taste and smell better, which can entice a cat’s appetite.
 It is crafted in the USA, but the ingredients come from around the world.